Intracranial Vascular Treatments

 A contrast material then is injected through the catheter and a series of x-rays are taken to locate the exact site of bleeding or abnormality.
 The medication or embolic agent is then injected through the catheter.
 Additional x-rays are taken to ensure proper treatment of the abnormality.

 You can expect to stay in bed for six to eight hours after your procedure.

 The length of the procedure varies from 30 minutes to several hours depending on the complexity of the condition.

-Embolization of brain aneurysms and fistulas: Using image-guidance, a catheter, a long, thin, hollow plastic tube, is inserted through the skin into a blood vessel and maneuvered to the treatment site.
+Embolization of brain aneurysms and arteriovenous malformations: Using image-guidance, a catheter, a long, thin, hollow plastic tube, is inserted through the skin into a blood vessel and maneuvered to the treatment site.
 A contrast material is then injected through the catheter and a series of x-rays are taken to locate the exact site of the abnormality.

 The medication, embolic agent or device is then injected or advanced through the catheter.
 Additional x-rays are taken to ensure proper treatment of the abnormality.